-Ask an Engineer: Designing for Metal 3D Printing
+Ask an Engineer: 3D Printing Metal Parts

 It’s no secret, designing for manufacturing can be a difficult undertaking.
 Product engineers need to consider several variables that range from material and process selection to managing costs and deadlines.
 The team of application engineers at Protolabs understand this, and helps product developers with these challenges every day.